cpbotha/cpbotha.github.io/content/posts/2009-05-21-you-must-vaccinate.md

 To the best of our scientific knowledge, vaccinations as they are administered today are safe and do not cause autism.
 In spite of this, research continues day and night to make sure of this observation.

-On the other hand, if you don&#8217;t vaccinate, the risk of your child getting ill and dying is _significantly_ higher.
-If a large enough number of you don&#8217;t vaccinate, we lose our herd immunity and then there is a very real risk that _many_ more of our children will get ill and die due to your inaction.
-Do you seriously want to take this very real risk with your _and_ my children&#8217;s lives?
+On the other hand, if you don’t vaccinate, the risk of your child getting ill and dying is _significantly_ higher.
+If a large enough number of you don’t vaccinate, we lose our herd immunity and then there is a very real risk that _many_ more of our children will get ill and die due to your inaction.
+Do you seriously want to take this very real risk with your _and_ my children’s lives?

 # Post scriptum